robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-08-best-ftp-clients.md

 ## Final Thoughts

-There’s no one-size-fits-all FTP client—but with the options above, you’re sure to find one that fits your workflow.
+There’s no one-size-fits-all FTP client - but with the options above, you’re sure to find one that fits your workflow.

 For fast, secure transfers with zero friction, give [Transfer.zip](https://transfer.zip) a try.